IBM/dbb-git-migration-modeler/README.md

 ##### Assessing the usage of Include Files

-The [Classification script (3-classify.sh)](./src/scripts/3-classify.sh) doesn't require any parameter.
+The [Classification script (3-classify.sh)](./src/scripts/3-classify.sh) only requires the parameter to DBB Migration Modeler configuration file to locate the work directories.

 It will search for all DBB Migration mapping files located in the *work-configs* folder and will process application definitions found in this folder.
-This script works in 2 phases: the first phase is a scan of all the files found in the application subfoler, and the second phase is an analysis of how the different Include Files and Programs are used by all the known applications.
+This script works in 2 phases: the first phase is a scan of all the files found in the application subfolders, and the second phase is an analysis of how the different Include Files and Programs are used by all the known applications.

 <details>
   <summary>Output example</summary>
 Execution of the command:

-`./3-classify.sh`
+`./3-classify.sh -c /u/mdalbin/Migration-Modeler-MDLB-work/DBB_GIT_MIGRATION_MODELER.config`

 Output log:
 ~~~~